 - Local banks have sponsored vehicles and transportation services in some regions of Massachusetts

 - Many restaurants are willing to partner with nonprofits to host fundraisers where some of the profits from a meal go to your organization

-- Corporate giving programs based in Massachusetts may be a source of funds or volunteers
+- Corporate giving programs based in Massachusetts may be a source of funds or volunteers - example from Lowell

 - Crowdfunding sites provide a platform to raise funds from individual donors in support of a defined project